Understanding ethical hacking

 Despite this, some IT managers put security on the back-burner and treat it is an optional extra.
 With research showing that up to 66% of businesses go under after a significant cyberattack, ignoring cybersecurity obligations is clearly unwise.
 For those IT managers who do recognize the importance of cyber but struggle to get in on the board agenda, a good tip is to make the impacts and outcomes as simple as possible for the board.

-Defense.com’s dashboards give an easy overview of active threats and remediations in-progress.
+Defense.com’s threat intelligence gives an overview of active threats and remediations in-progress.
 This kind of top-level breakdown is exactly what the board want to see, rather be blinded by technological detail, and it also helps show that security spending is an investment, not a cost.

 The cyber kill chain codifies each stage an attacker goes through in any given cyberattack.
 There are several stages and attackers may fail (or be foiled) at any one of them.
 Increasingly, IT managers are mapping their security investment to each stage of the kill chain to generate a more a effective cyber defense strategy, as it gives the power to detect and stop attacks no matter what stage they’re at.